NSW Government developer Landcom receives council support for high-rise hotel at Norwest Metro station

 The hotel and commercial precinct at the Norwest Metro station site is set to bring more than 2500 jobs.

-“Landcom’s vision is for an integrated, transit-oriented development in the heart of Norwest Business Park, creating a new town centre focused on Norwest Station,” the spokesman said.
+“Landcom’s vision is for an integrated, transit-oriented development in the heart of Norwest Business Park, creating a new town centre focused on Norwest Station,”

 “The proposal supports a mix of uses, including commercial office space, local-serving retail such as cafes or restaurants, other uses to support local businesses such as potential short-term accommodation which could include a hotel or serviced apartments.”